nayanikachatterjee-gif/BitBusters_Challenge1_TMP/README.md

 README.md (This file)

+Project Briefing.pdf (Description of the challenge under THE MANHATTAN PROJECT)

 retail_data.csv (The raw dataset used for the challenge.
 Its uploaded in zip file due to file upload size limitations.)

 manhattan_analysis.ipynb (The main Jupyter Notebook with all our code and analysis)